 International students currently enrolled at universities within the U.S., and who are able to obtain work authorization from the institution currently sponsoring their visa status, are eligible to apply.

 Please Note: WFUCC Psychology Internship requires that matched interns complete employment screening, including a drug test and background check, after matching with our program.
 Failure to satisfactorily complete the employment screening will result in termination of the match agreement.

-All application materials must be received by December 1st in order to be considered.
 Applicants will be notified of their interview status on or before December 15th.
-Interviews will be scheduled in January and applicants have the option of attending an in-person interview or interviewing using videoconferencing.
+Interviews will be scheduled in January and all interviews will take place via videoconference with telephone as a back-up.
 Each applicant will have the opportunity to interview with members of the Internship Planning Committee, as well as additional UCC staff members, and ask questions that they may have about the program.
-The on-site interviews will coincide with a UCC open house.
-During the open house, interns will be able to hear from supervisors about the training experiences offered by the internship program, tour the UCC professional space, and learn more about the WFU campus and larger Winston-Salem community.

 The WFUCC Psychology Internship Program will hold an on-campus open house on Monday, January 22, 2018.
 During the open house, applicants will meet the UCC staff, hear about the training experiences offered by the internship program, tour the UCC professional space and campus, and learn more about WFU and the larger Winston-Salem community.
 Attending the open house is optional and will not have an impact on how a candidate is ranked.